 8. Irrigate vegetable gardens with the equivalent of an inch of water per week.
 Water-stressed plants are less flavorful and productive.
 Experiment with drip irrigation and other low volume systems to conserve water.
 Rain barrels that receive storm water from your gutters are a good and environmentally friendly way to supply moisture to thirsty gardens.

-9. Continue planting crops that thrive in summer gardens – okra, sweet potatoes, cucumbers, squash, beans, field peas, pumpkins, tomatoes, and lima bean.
+9. Continue planting crops that thrive in summer gardens – okra, sweet potatoes, cucumbers, squash, beans, field peas, pumpkins, tomatoes, and lima beans.

 10. Fertilize bedding plants and vegetables routinely as signs of nutrient deficiencies are observed.
 Slow-release and organic fertilizers can simplify this important chore.